 Weight: 100 to 130 pounds (male); 70 to 100 pounds (female)

-Physical Characteristics: Large, powerful and with a broad head, erect ears and a distinctive curly tail; short, thick double coat and comes in a variety of colors; common variations include brindle and pinto (each with white markings)Continue to 5 of 10 below.
+Physical Characteristics: Broad head; erect ears; distinctive curly tail; short, thick double coat; common colors include brindle and pinto (each with white markings)Continue to 5 of 10 below.

 05 of 10